-- 1. Each TSO shall use the following categories of remedial actions: - (a) modification of the duration of a planned outage or returning to service transmission system elements to achieve the operational availability of those transmission system elements; - (b) actively impact power flows by means of: - (i) tap changes of the power transformers; - (ii) tap changes of the phase-shifting transformers; - (iii) modifying topologies; - (c) control of voltage and manage reactive power by means of: - (i) tap changes of the power transformers; - (ii) switching of the capacitors and reactors; - (iii) switching of the power-electronics-based voltage and reactive power management devices; - (iv) instructing transmission connected DSOs and significant grid users to block automatic voltage and reactive power control of transformers or to activate on their facilities the remedial actions set out in points (i) to (iii) if voltage deterioration jeopardizes operational security or threatens to lead to a voltage collapse in a transmission system; - (v) requesting the change of reactive power output or voltage set-point of the transmission connected synchronous power generating modules; - (vi) requesting the change of reactive power output of the converters of transmission connected non-synchronous power generating modules; - (d) adjustment of the day-ahead and intraday cross-zonal capacity in accordance with Article 72 of Regulation (EU) No 2015/1222 and Article 16(2) of Regulation (EC) No 714/200; - (e) redispatch transmission connected significant grid users or distribution connected significant grid users within the TSO's control area, between two or more adjacent TSOs. - (f) countertrade between two or more bidding zone borders; - (g) adjust active power flows through HVDC systems; - (h) activate frequency deviation management procedures;
+- 1. Each TSO shall use the following categories of remedial actions: - (a) modification of the duration of a planned outage or returning to service transmission system elements to achieve the operational availability of those transmission system elements; - (b) actively impact power flows by means of: - (i) tap changes of the power transformers; - (ii) tap changes of the phase-shifting transformers; - (iii) modifying topologies; - (c) control of voltage and manage reactive power by means of: - (i) tap changes of the power transformers; - (ii) switching of the capacitors and reactors; - (iii) switching of the power-electronics-based voltage and reactive power management devices; - (iv) instructing transmission-connected DSOs and significant grid users to block automatic voltage and reactive power control of transformers or to activate on their facilities the remedial actions set out in points (i) to (iii) if voltage deterioration jeopardizes operational security or threatens to lead to a voltage collapse in a transmission system; - (v) requesting the change of reactive power output or voltage set-point of the transmission-connected synchronous power generating modules; - (vi) requesting the change of reactive power output of the converters of transmission-connected non-synchronous power generating modules; - (d) re-calculation of the day-ahead and intraday cross-zonal capacities in accordance with Regulation (EU) No 2015/1222; - (e) redispatch transmission or distribution-connected system users within the TSO's control area, between two or more TSOs; - (f) countertrade between two or more bidding zone borders; - (g) adjust active power flows through HVDC systems; - (h) activate frequency deviation management procedures;

 - (i) curtail, pursuant to Article 16(2) of Regulation No 714/2009, the already allocated cross-zonal capacity in an emergency situation where using that capacity endangers operational security, all TSOs at a given interconnector agree to such adjustment, and re-dispatching or countertrading is not possible; and - (j) where applicable, include the normal or alert state, manually controlled load-shedding. - 2.
 Where necessary and justified in order to maintain operational security, each TSO may prepare and activate additional remedial actions.
-The TSO shall report and justify those instances to the relevant regulatory authority, at least once every quarter, after the activation of the additional remedial actions.
+The TSO shall report and justify those instances to the relevant regulatory authority and where applicable, the Member State, at least once every quarter, after the activation of the additional remedial actions.
 The relevant reports and justifications shall also be published.
 The European Commission or the Agency may request the relevant regulatory authority to provide additional information concerning the activation of additional remedial actions in those instances where they affect a neighbouring transmission power system.